stevedavid2002/NHDownloader/README.md

 # NHDownloader

-NHDownloader is a lightweight browser extension focused on queue-based downloading and archive workflow management.
+A lightweight browser extension for queue-based downloading on nhentai-style gallery websites.

+Currently supports:

+nhentai.net
+nhentai.xxx

-Designed for users who want a smoother experience when handling large gallery collections.
+Built for users who want a cleaner and more automated download workflow.
 ## Features

 * Queue-based task management